Little Miss Higgins

 Accessible All ages

 Little Miss Higgins (aka Jolene Higgins) was born in Brooks, Alberta, and raised in Independence, Kansas.
 Music entered her life early.
-“When I was about four my dad bought this old piano at a local bar,” she recalls.
-“It was a mini grand piano.
-He brought it home and told me it was mine.
+“When I was about four my dad brought home an old mini-grand piano and told me it was mine.
 I carved my name in the side of it and then I had to start taking piano lessons.”

-Growing up playing piano, Higgins now uses guitar and voice as her main instruments as well as her theatre background to bring a “refreshing sound and story to the stage.”
-She spent a number of years after studying theatre at a college in Alberta, roaming Western Canada, acting in plays, frequenting blues clubs and playing her guitar.
-Higgins finally settled down in Saskatchewan and that’s when music took the driver’s seat.
+Higgins now uses guitar and voice as her main instruments as well as her theatre background to bring a refreshing sound and story to the stage.
+Higgins settled in Saskatchewan from 2002-2013 and that’s when music took the driver’s seat.
 Over that time she built her career touring across Canada performing in clubs, theatres and festivals.

 "Put on your finest duds and get ready for a night out on the town with this collection of country swing, elegantly understated blues and jazz, and a touch of honky-tonk thrown in for good measure.
 Sure, you might call this ... old-timey, but it shouldn’t be perceived as a criticism, since it’s neither dated nor derivative.
 Everything ... is as pleasantly charming as Higgins herself, and feels just as comfortable as your favourite pair of cowboy boots. - New Music Canada.

 The Rogue Folk Club is pleased to provide great SPONSORSHIP OPPORTUNITIES for all our shows.
 For a nominal cost, individuals or businesses can sponsor any of our shows and reap a number of benefits - free tickets, reserved table, recognition on literature, our web site and at the concerts.
 For more information simply contact our Sponsorship Director Morris Biddle at email@example.com